 One of the most critical steps for many is to take time to truly assess yourself - interests, motivators, strengths and weaknesses, personality and your current life situation.
 After having a clear picture of who you are as a professional and what you are truly looking for in a career, it is essential to begin your own research to identify careers that may be a best match.
 Upon creating a clear career objective and developing your own brand statement, you can now begin to create an actionable career search plan and putting it to work.

-The staff of the Professional Development Center can partner with you to develop a career plan that drives you to be more proactive in your approach to starting a career.
+The staff of the Career Development Office can partner with you to develop a career plan that drives you to be more proactive in your approach to starting a career.
 We offer a variety of resources to help guide your journey - personal one-to-one coaching, professional development workshops, networking events and online career resources.
 We encourage you to explore these services as you prepare for your new future!
-To find out more about these services visit the PDC Home Page.
+To find out more about these services visit the CD Home Page.

 Additionally, below are a number of articles that can provide great insight as you begin your career.
 Visit the links below to read more about the process and tips for success.